JacksonKaunismaa/transcriber/README.md

 A real-time audio transcription tool that captures your microphone input, transcribes it using OpenAI's Realtime API, and automatically types the text into any active window.
 All transcriptions are also saved to files and displayed in the terminal.

+## Design Philosophy

+This tool is built for people who use AI assistants heavily and want to talk to them instead of type.
+The priorities are:

+- **Simple** - One command to start, works with any application
+- **Cheap** - Transcription costs ~$0.006/minute using the Whisper API
+- **Open source** - No vendor lock-in, easy to modify
+- **Reliable enough** - You shouldn't have to repeat yourself, but we don't obsess over perfect transcription accuracy.
+AI assistants can understand you even when the transcript is rough, so 95% accuracy is fine.

 ## Features

 - **Real-time transcription** using OpenAI's GPT-4 Realtime API